-While we may make it possible to define (and ) on modules imported from memory someday, we do not yet support this.
+While we may make it possible to define file (and cached) on modules imported from memory someday, we do not yet support this.

 OxidizedFinder does, however, set file and cached on modules imported from the filesystem.
 So, a workaround to restore these missing attributes is to avoid in-memory loading.
-7.4.2 path Module Attribute